Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 #### 2. Install SnowSQL (optional but highly recommended)

+This step is optional for this workshop but is highly recommended if you prefer to use the CLI to interact with Snowflake later instead of the web console.

 [SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql.html) is the command line client for connecting to Snowflake to execute SQL queries and perform all DDL and DML operations, including loading data into and unloading data out of database tables.

 To install SnowSQL.
 Execute the following commands on the Linux Session Manager console: